AhmedSayed97/Ahmed-s-Portfolio/README.md

 # [Project 1: English Premier League (EPL) Players stats](https://github.com/AhmedSayed97/Ahmed-s-Portfolio/blob/main/EPL_players_stats.xlsx)

-I worked on this project to show my skills in data analysis using MS Excel.
+I worked on this project to show my skills in data analysis using Excel.

 * I got the data from kaggle's datasets.
 * Started the project by cleaning the data (checked if there are any duplicate values or missing values) no duplicates or missing values were found.